-The Bookstore accepts cash, check, gift cards, MasterCard, Visa, Discover, American Express, and PayPal.
+The Bookstore accepts cash, gift cards, MasterCard, Visa, Discover, American Express, and PayPal.

-- Checks will be accepted for the amount of purchase only. - Third Party checks will not be accepted. - Student ID or driver's license is required when writing a check. - Checks should be made payable to NW-SCC Bookstore. - Refunds will be credited in the same form as payment method.
-Example: Purchase made with credit card will be returned to credit card.

-- Refunds for purchases paid by check are subject to a 15 day waiting period from time of purchase. - Financial Aid credits will be returned to student account or Higher One card.
+- Refunds will be credited in the same form as payment method.
+Example: Purchase made with credit card will be returned to credit card. - Financial Aid credits will be returned to student account or Higher One card.